Ashu11-A/Truth-Table/README.md

 ```

 #### 📃 | Structure:
-The structured data used to generate the truth table:
+The structured data generated from the AST to generate the truth table:
 ```json
 [
   {